-12 Ad referendum: these elements of the treaty are the result of the SCCR session that met from February 18 to 22, 2013.
-This language has been tentatively agreed by the delegations attending the session.
+&lt;sup>18 Ad referendum: these elements of the treaty are the result of the SCCR session that met from February 18 to 22, 2013.
+This language was tentatively agreed by the delegations attending that session and remains ad referendum.